joseraul/finviz-scraper/Readme.md

 ### Description
 Finviz is one of the most famous stock screener and financial visualizations.

-This is an Open Source package that helps to extract information from Finviz, but notice that you do not own the information, use it only for your personal use.
+This is an Open Source package that helps to extract information from Finviz.
+Keep in mind that you do not own the information, it is only for your personal use.

 ### Installation